Wonka Vision

 Wonka Vision was an American music magazine.

 History

 While Justin Luczejko was attending high school, he started Wonka Vision with two friends, Elysa Stein and Andrew Wertz in 1998; a twenty-page zine that they copied at an OfficeMax store.
 Philadelphia City Paper describes Wonka Vision as an "ambitious music and pop culture zine started as a creative outlet for a kid stranded in suburbia."
 The name comes from the 1971 film, Willy Wonka & the Chocolate Factory.
 In 2001 Wonka Vision also became a record label.
+Adrian Finiak contributed to several issues highlighting Glamour Kills clothing company and Neon Blonde (featuring members of The Blood Brothers).
 Wonka Vision ceased publication in 2010.

 Content

 Wonka Vision contains interviews, reviews, poetry, indie-punk and zine reviews, and "pointed leftist rants and bits of kitschy minutiae."
 The cover is printed in full color.
 Guitarist Colin Frangicetto did photography for the magazine.
 In a 2008 interview with South Philly Review, Luczejko explains that Wonka Vision "do[es] art, politics, anything that's sort of underground, on that edge [...] it's not just rock, we do hip-hop-always have-I grew up listening to rap, indie rock, hardcore, we've done what we love."
 The bimonthly magazine featured interviews, album reviews, and pop culture articles.